bulletmark/sleep-inhibitor/README.md

 The latest version of this document and code is available at https://github.com/bulletmark/sleep-inhibitor.

-:warning: **Warning**: Unfortunately this program is currently slightly handicapped due to [this systemd issue](https://github.com/systemd/systemd/issues/14812).
+:warning: **Warning**: Unfortunately this program is currently somewhat handicapped due to [this systemd issue](https://github.com/systemd/systemd/issues/14812).
 Until this issue is addressed, your system may not automatically [re-]suspend if still idle after it has been inhibited, even though _sleep-inhibitor_ has removed the inhibit.

-### Motivation
+## Motivation

-When looking for a solution for this issue I found the [autosuspend](https://autosuspend.readthedocs.io/en/3.0/index.html) package but, apart from providing plugins, that package actually implements the complete sleep, resume, and wakeup logic.
+When looking for a solution for this issue I found the [autosuspend](https://autosuspend.readthedocs.io/en/3.0/index.html) package but, in addition to providing plugins, that package also implements the complete sleep, resume, and wakeup logic.
 I also found the configuration and documentation confusing.
-I am happy with and prefer to use the native sleep systems and I desired a simpler more lightweight approach that merely provided the ability to inhibit sleep for some special situations.
+I am happy with and prefer to use the native Linux sleep systems and I desired a simpler more lightweight approach that merely provided the ability to inhibit these sleep systems for some special situations.

 1. On Linux desktop systems, I prefer to use the standard GNOME power management GUI tools to automatically manage sleep/suspend (via